Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Local measurement of nonamenability

 \subsection{Local transference}

-Given $m -2pt : \G \to \C$, let $S_m(g,h) = m(gh^{-1})$ be the Schur multiplier associated to $m$, as defined in the Introduction.
+Given $m -2pt : \G \to \C$, let $S_m$ denote the Schur multiplier associated to $m$, as defined in the Introduction.
 The main results in \cite{CS,NR} give that Fourier and Schur multipliers share the same cb-$L_p$-norm for amenable groups.
 In the nonamenable setting, Schur multiplier cb-norms are always dominated by Fourier multiplier cb-norms.
 The reverse inequality remains open.
-If we consider $\Sigma' = \Omega^{-1} \Sigma$, the distortion constants $\delta_\Sigma(\Omega_p)$ provide a local form of such an inequality between $\Omega$--supported Fourier multipliers and the corresponding $\Sigma' \times \Sigma'$--truncated Schur multipliers We shall write $S_m$ instead of $S_m^{\Sigma'}$ when the truncation is clear from the context.
+If we consider $\Sigma' = \Omega^{-1} \Sigma$, the distortion constants $\delta_\Sigma(\Omega_p)$ provide a local form of such an inequality between $\Omega$--supported Fourier multipliers and the corresponding Schur multiplier restricted to matrices supported in $\Sigma' \times \Sigma'$.
+We write